atelich139/EECS_531_Assignment1/Exercise1/README.txt

 functions for creating a kernel (of any kind and size), a function for computing a 2D Gaussian transformation, and a function for performing convolution.

-    The write up is in LaTeX format and the formatted pdf is attached.
+    The write up explaining the math behind Gaussian image blurring and displaying my results is in LaTeX format and the formatted pdf is attached.